dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 As you will be doing all the drawing you have access to a set of primitives

-Things like lines, arcs, circlues, rectangles, ovals, and text
+Things like lines, arcs, circles, rectangles, ovals, and text

 These are easy to describe mathematically.
 More complex shapes can be described by composing out of these simpler shapes